Updated September 2022

 Let’s Jet, Kids! uses affiliate links.
 As an Amazon (and other networks) Associate, I earn from qualifying purchases.
 It is no extra cost to you.

-Steamboat is the place we have traveled to the most.
-I’d say we’ve easily been here 15+ times.
+Steamboat Springs is the place we have traveled to the most.
+I’d say we’ve easily been here 20+ times.
 It’s a nice, quaint mountain town in Colorado.
 Most mountain towns you think of in Colorado are right off I-70 (Vail, Breckenridge, Keystone, etc).
 Steamboat is about an hour and a half from I-70, so it’s a bit quieter.
 There are plenty of things to do in Steamboat Springs with kids all year long.

 There are tons of things to do outside and plenty of activities for the whole family.
 I think of it as a little boutique mountain town.
 It’s open and happy to have visitors, but removed enough that it’s not quite as commercial.

-Read on for the best things to do in Steamboat!
+Read on for the best things to do in Steamboat Springs!
 You’ll find things to do in winter; fun, kid-friendly hikes; shopping, best places to eat, and where to stay in Steamboat Springs, Colorado.

 Closest Major Airport to Steamboat Springs, CO